How to Find Great Images

 2 – Free Stock Photography Sites

-Canva has a good blog post that list many more great free stock photo sites: Free Stock Photos: 73 Best Sites To Find Awesome Free Images
+Canva has a good blog post that lists many more great free stock photo sites: Free Stock Photos: 73 Best Sites To Find Awesome Free Images

 3 – Pay For Images